• Training Room

 For online activity:

-- The session will take place on Zoom, setup by Fistral
+• The session will take place on Zoom, hosted by Fistral Training

-- There will be audience participation, however this is voluntary
+• There will be audience participation in groups or within the main forum/chatroom - however this is voluntary

 Delivered By: Dr Rosie Doyle, rosie@fistraltraining.com